tangly-team/tangly-os/src/site/website/readme.md

 The *docsy* theme was customized to support specific needs of the tangly OS documentation static website.

+## Header

+The headr template was adapted to support AsciiMath typesetting in the browser.

+- docsy/layouts/partials/header.html

 ## Footer

 The footer template was adapted to support the specific needs of the tangly OS documentation static website.